julie-bl/sample-size/README.md

-# Estimation of the recquired sample size in RCT
+# RECQUIRED SAMPLE SIZES

 <div style="text-align: justify">

-This page is devoted to the calculation of the number of patients required for a randomized clinical trial (RCT) by using R. Click [here](https://poitiers-health-data.shinyapps.io/SampleSize/) to access the online calculator with no code.
+This page is devoted to the calculation of the number of patients required for several studies such as an randomized clinical trial (RCT) for causal inference or a cohort for constructing or validating a predictive tool.
+R codes are proposed.
+We can click [here](https://poitiers-health-data.shinyapps.io/SampleSize/) to access to the related user-friendly calculatos.

 ## REMINDERS

-**Superiority :** Use to show that the experimental treatment is more effective than standard therapy.
+**Superiority RCT:** Use to demonstrate that the experimental treatment is more effective than standard therapy.

-**Non-inferiority :** Use to show that the experimental treatment is as effective as standard therapy.
+**Non-inferiority RCT:** Use to demonstrate that the experimental treatment is as effective as standard therapy.

 ## COMPARING TWO MEANS